top of page

 1902-1939

-6540 Hickey Hill Rd in Hubbard Lake
+6540 Hickey Hill Rd in Hubbard Lake, MI

 Residence.
 At intersection of Jennison and Hickey Hill Rd.
 Pine Grove School annexed to Alcona Community Schools.
 Some info MI One-Room Schools.
 Britton Joel_Fraser@hotmail.com looking for a school at 6531 Hickey Hill Rd at the End of Hickey Hill